ignition-devs/incendium/README.md

 ## Installation and usage

-To use Ignition, you may install it by doing any of the following.
+To use incendium, you may install it by doing any of the following.

 ### Installing with `pip`